mikewlam/S2A/4.VISCERAL_NONSENSE/readme.md

 //Sketch began on 26th of September, by Michael W. Lam
 //Project Visceral Nonsense for Slave to the Algorithm Studio,
 //lead by Karen Ann Donnachie and Andy Simionato
+//Acknowledgment to Daniel Shiffman, Programming from A to Z
+                  //Etienne Jacob, Looping Gif Tutorials
+                  //ABCDinamo https://abcdinamo.com/ for typeface Favorit Mono

 //sketch set up
 var bgcolor, bgbase;